1 / 10

 Care Guide

 Direct sow seeds 0.25 inch (6 mm) deep after the last frost date, spacing 12 inches (30 cm) apart.
-Successive sowings every 2–3 weeks extend the fresh foliage harvest through summer.
+Successive sowings every 2-3 weeks extend the fresh foliage harvest through summer.
 In the Pacific Northwest, sow from April through July.
-Provide consistent moisture; drought stress triggers premature bolting.
-The slender taproot does not transplant well.
-Stake tall cultivars or plant in a sheltered location to prevent wind lodging.
+Consistent moisture supports leafy growth — drought stress triggers premature bolting that ends the foliage harvest.
+The slender taproot does not transplant well, so direct sowing is the standard practice.
+Tall cultivars are staked or planted in a sheltered location to prevent wind lodging.
 Harvest foliage (dill weed) before flowering for the strongest flavor.
-Allow some plants to flower and set seed for dill seed harvest and to attract beneficial insects.Pruning
+Some plants are allowed to flower and set seed for dill seed harvest and to attract beneficial insects to the surrounding garden.Pruning

-Pinch growing tips to delay bolting and extend foliage harvest.
-Cut foliage stems as needed, leaving at least one-third of the plant.
-Cut entire seed heads when seeds are brown and dry, placing them upside down in a paper bag to catch falling seeds.Maintenance Level
+Pinch growing tips to delay bolting and extend the foliage harvest.
+Cut foliage stems as needed, leaving at least one-third of the plant intact.
+Cut entire seed heads when seeds are brown and dry, then place the heads upside down in a paper bag to catch falling seeds.Maintenance Level

 lowContainer Growing